-- FC a The minimum three clear days for notice of a meeting does not include the day on which the notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - C b The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice - FC c Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public and the press's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public and the press to be excluded. - Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda at the request of the Council.
-This does not mean that members of the public can take part in debate, but they must be given a reasonable opportunity to make representations about business to be discussed. - e The period of time designated for public participation at a meeting in accordance with standing order 3(d) shall not exceed (15) minutes
+- i.
+All community councils must make and publish arrangements for its meetings to enable people who are not in the same place to meet.
+Under the arrangements, councils will need to take reasonable steps to allow meetings to be held from multiple locations.
+If the arrangements are revised or replaced the new arrangements must also be published. - ii.
+The minimum requirement is that members are able to hear and be heard by others. - 3.3 Meetings Generally Other. - a The minimum three clear days for notice of a meeting does not include the day on which the notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - b The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice - c Meetings shall be open to the public unless their presence is - prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+The public and the press's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public and the press to be excluded. - d The person presiding over the meeting may give members of the public in attendance a reasonable opportunity to make representations about any business to be discussed at the meeting, unless doing so is likely to prejudice the effective conduct of the meeting.
+This does not mean that members of the public can take part in debate, but they must be given a reasonable opportunity to make representations about business to be discussed. - e The period of time designated for public participation at a meeting in accordance with standing order 3(d) shall not exceed 15 minutes unless